chloroken/eve-min/README.md

 ### DYNAMIC HOTKEYS

 Unlike conventional client-switchers, targeted hotkeys in **EVE-min** can change based on which characters are logged in.
+In essence, targeted hotkeys choose the "Nth Active Character".

 For example, if you have four characters: A, B, C, and D, you could use F1, F2, F3, and F4 to switch between them.
 BUT, if you log out of character C and refresh the script, you'd be using F1, F2, and F3 instead of F1, F2, and F4.
+In this example, F3 targets the third *active* character, not the third character in the list.

 The purpose of hotkeys adjusting automatically is for the hotkeys to remain tight (no huge gaps like F1 --> F7 with only two characters logged in), regardless of character selection or count.

 ### PERFORMANT SWITCHING